PROTECT YOURSELF FROM GUM DISEASE

-Periodontal disease is the technical term for gum disease, and it is certainly not uncommon.
-Gum disease is an infection that progressively affects the tissues and bones surrounding your teeth.
+Periodontal disease is the technical term for gum disease, and an infection that progressively affects the tissues and bones surrounding your teeth.
 It ultimately causes the gums to pull away from the teeth and leave gaps that can become infected.
 As bacterial toxins are released from the infection, the body responds to the infection by breaking down the bone structure and connective tissue that keep our teeth in their proper place.
 Eventually the affected teeth will become loose.
 They will either fall out or have to be removed.
 Periodontal disease has also been linked to diabetes, cardiovascular disease, stroke, bacterial pneumonia, and pregnancy complications.

-This can be challenging to discern without a trip to your dentist’s office.
+This can be challenging to discern without a trip to the dental office.
 Periodontal disease does not always display clear symptoms.
 This is part of what makes regular checkups, cleanings, and x-rays so important.

 - Bleeding gums after regular brushing and flossing